pbinkley/microcopying_1940/index.markdown

-year for four years for a limited group of materials, and I should think that one of two things might easily be possible, either that a fairly large group of forty or fifty research and scholarly libraries might be persuaded to support by an annual <span style="page" id="page248">[p.248]</span> subscription such a program as we have generally considered here, or that that support might come in another direction by offering the libraries the opportunity of purchasing copies of the materials that were more or less directly in their
+year for four years for a limited group of materials, and I should think that one of two things might easily be possible, either that a fairly large group of forty or fifty research and scholarly libraries might be persuaded to support by an annual <span class="page" id="page248">[p.248]</span> subscription such a program as we have generally considered here, or that that support might come in another direction by offering the libraries the opportunity of purchasing copies of the materials that were more or less directly in their